Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet begins the home buying process.
+The quality of your wallet begins the home buying process.
 To make your goal of homeownership realized, you must consider your FICO score along with the type of loan for which you'll qualify in Del Mar.

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Improving your FICO score is the best way to ease into purchasing a home.
-Call us at (858) 755-8240 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Contact us and we can help you get on the right track to the home of your dreams.